gm672/memoire/README.md

     │   │
     │   ├── chapter_4      <- Scripts used in chapter 4
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   └── models         <- Scripts to train models and then use trained models to make │                         predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

 --------